genai-personalization/genai-personalization.github.io/pages/GenAIRecP2025/index.md

         University of California, San Diego
       bio: >
         Julian McAuley has been a professor in the Computer Science Department at the University of California, San Diego since 2014.
 Previously he was a postdoctoral scholar at Stanford University after receiving his PhD from the Australian National University in 2011.
 His research is concerned with developing predictive models of human behavior using large volumes of online activity data.
 He has organized a large number of workshops, including workshops on recommendation, e-commerce, and natural language processing.

-    - image_path: /assets/images/GenAIRecP2024/GeorgeKarypis.jpeg
-      alt: "George Karypis"
-      excerpt: >
-        **George Karypis**<br>
-        University of Minnesota
-      bio: >
-        Dr. George Karypis is a Senior Principal Scientist at AWS AI and a Distinguished McKnight University Professor and William Norris Chair in Large Scale Computing at the Department of Computer Science & Engineering at the University of Minnesota.
-His research interests span the areas of data mining, machine learning, high performance computing, information retrieval, collaborative filtering, bioinformatics, cheminformatics, and scientific computing.
-His research has resulted in the development of software libraries for serial and parallel graph partitioning (METIS and ParMETIS), hypergraph partitioning (hMETIS), for parallel Cholesky factorization (PSPASES), for collaborative filtering-based recommendation algorithms (SUGGEST), clustering high dimensional datasets (CLUTO), finding frequent patterns in diverse datasets (PAFI), and for protein secondary structure prediction (YASSPP).
-He has coauthored over 350 papers on these topics and two books ("Introduction to Protein Structure Prediction: Methods and Algorithms" (Wiley, 2010) and "Introduction to Parallel Computing" (Publ.
-Addison Wesley, 2003, 2nd edition)).
-He is serving on the program committees of many conferences and workshops on these topics, and on the editorial boards of the IEEE Transactions on Knowledge and Data Engineering, ACM Transactions on Knowledge Discovery from Data, Data Mining and Knowledge Discovery, Social Network Analysis and Data Mining Journal, International Journal of Data Mining and Bioinformatics, the journal on Current Proteomics, Advances in Bioinformatics, and Biomedicine and Biotechnology.
-He is a Fellow of the IEEE.

     - image_path: /assets/images/GenAIRecP2024/caverlee.jpeg
       alt: "James Caverlee"